Reference Date: 28-January-2014

 Below average wheat harvest in 2013

-Despite favorable seasonal rainfall in 2012/13, the 2013 wheat production is estimated at 2.4 million tonnes, significantly lower than the average for the ten years prior to 2010/11 that exceeded 4 million tonnes (a 40 percent decline) and 15 percent below the poor 2011/12 crop.
-The barley crop, which is predominantly rainfed, is expected to be close to 1 million tonnes, above the average annual production of 773 000 tonnes for the ten years prior to 2010/11.
+Despite favorable seasonal rainfall in 2012/13, the 2013 wheat production was estimated at 2.4 million tonnes; significantly lower than the average for the ten years prior to 2010/11 that exceeded 4 million tonnes (a 40 percent decline) and 15 percent below the poor 2011/12 crop.
+The barley crop, which is predominantly rainfed, was expected to be close to 1 million tonnes, above the average annual production of 773 000 tonnes for the ten years prior to 2010/11.
 Less area was planted to cereals due to high costs of production, reduced input availability including labour, prevailing violence, related damage to farm equipment, and abandoned land.
 Power cuts, damage to power stations, canals, and pumps; and high diesel costs contributed to a decline of the area under irrigated cereal production.
 Pre- and post-harvest grain losses are higher than average this year, due mostly to damage to harvesting equipment and storage structures.

 Likewise, the livestock sector has been seriously depleted by the ongoing conflict.
 Poultry production is estimated to be down by more than 50 percent compared with 2011, and sheep and cattle numbers are down approximately 35 percent and 25 percent, respectively.
 Vaccines are in short supply and sanctions prohibit imports.
 Due to higher prices, more Syrian livestock are being sold in Jordan, Lebanon, Turkey and Iraq.
 With the virtual loss of veterinary services within Syria, livestock diseases are being transmitted to neighbouring countries, thereby posing a potentially serious regional animal-health problem.

 Cereal import requirements expected to increase in current 2013/14 marketing year